In the previous article we put vertex

 which advances once per vertex (and starts over for each instance).

 We have 2 buffers.
-The one that hold just scale
+The one that holds just scale

 is simple.
 Just like our